twentyOne2x/attnmarkets-docs/pages/users/for-apps-daos-and-builders.md

 This page is for teams that run:

-- a protocol or dApp,
+- a protocol or dApp
-- a DAO with real revenues,
+- a DAO with real revenues
-- or any onchain business that collects recurring income.
+- or any onchain business that collects recurring income

 ---